trento-project/docs/guides/manual-installation.md

 ### Install prometheus (Optional)

+[Prometheus](https://prometheus.io/) allows trento to collect metrics from the monitored hosts.
+It is not required to run trento, but it is recommended.
+At the time of this writing, there is no officially supported Prometheus package in SLES 15 SP5.
+However, there are a few options to install it:

 #### Option 1: Use existing installation

-If you already have a prometheus server running, you can skip this step. , you can skip the inst
+If you already have a prometheus server running, you can reuse your existing installation.
+You will need to provide the URL to the prometheus server in the `PROMETHEUS_URL` environment variable when running the trento-web container.

-#### Option 2: Do not use prometheus

-If you don't have a Prometheus instance running and you don't want to install one, you can continue without doing so.
-The downside is that trento will not be able to collect metrics from prometheus and the integrated graphs will not work.

-#### Option 3: Install prometheus using the **unsupported** PackageHub repository
+#### Option 2: Install prometheus using the **unsupported** PackageHub repository

 > Note: PackageHub packages are tested by SUSE, but they do not come with the same level of support as the core SLES packages.
 > Users should assess the suitability of these packages based on their own risk tolerance and support needs.